Spinal cord stimulation

 - These wires will be connected to a small current generator outside of your body that you carry like a cell phone.

-- The procedure takes about 1 hour.
+- The procedure takes about 1 to 2 hours.
 You will be able to go home after the leads are placed.

 If the treatment greatly reduces your pain, you will be offered a permanent generator.
 The generator will be implanted a few weeks later.